msavin/Fetcher/README.md

 2. Render data into templates
 3. Refresh data on demand

 This package relies on Method's and Reactive-Dict to work.
-By standardizing the functionality into a package, we can make the concept easier to grasp and build debug tools around it.
+By standardizing the functionality into a common API, we can make the concept easier to grasp and build debug tools around it.
 Most importantly, it would be really nice to have a clean and simple API to work with.

 # Current Status